Skip to main content

 Myth: Dogs are necessary to advance human health research.

 Fact: Human-relevant methods such as trials involving patients, population studies, and cell-based and computer-based models mean that we do not have to subject dogs to painful experiments.
-Igor Efimov, PhD, at the George Washington University uses diseased hearts from patients undergoing transplants or hearts donated for research to collect human-relevant data.
-The experiments at Wayne State have been criticized by experts, including Dr. Michael Joyner of the Mayo Clinic, who conducts heart failure studies with human patients.
-The Texas Heart Institute, which is dedicated solely to addressing cardiovascular disease, stopped using dogs in studies in 2012.
+Igor Efimov, PhD, at the George Washington University uses diseased hearts from patients undergoing transplants or hearts donated for research to collect human- relevant data.
+Dr. Michael Joyner of the Mayo Clinic conducts heart failure studies with human patients6 and has criticized the Wayne State dog experiments.

 Myth: Dogs are necessary for the development and testing of pharmaceuticals.

 Fact: In a July 2021 statement, the U.S. Food and Drug Administration (FDA) wrote: “The FDA does not mandate that human drugs be studied in dogs.”
-In addition, in 2022, the U.S. Congress passed legislation that many interpret to mean the FDA no longer must require the use of animals for preclinical drug testing.
-In addition, president and CEO of Vanda Pharmaceuticals, Mihael H. Polymeropoulos, MD, has said: “There is no evidence that long-term studies on dogs add any predictive value to human safety.”
+In addition, in 2022, the U.S. Congress passed legislation that many interpret to mean the FDA no longer must require the use of animals for preclinical drug testing.”
+The President and CEO of Vanda Pharmaceuticals has said: “There is no evidence that long-term studies on dogs add any predictive value to human safety.”

 Myth: The use of animals in laboratories is already heavily regulated.

-Fact: Under the federal Animal Welfare Act (AWA), no experiments are prohibited— including those that inflict pain.
+Fact: Under the federal Animal Welfare Act (AWA), no experiments are prohibited—including those that inflict pain.
 The AWA is primarily a husbandry statute that regulates the size of cages, cleanliness, food and water, etc. In addition, the U.S. Department of Agriculture, which is supposed to enforce the AWA, was cited by its own inspector general for closing investigations involving animal deaths and serious repeat violations and for unnecessarily reducing fines by an average of 86%.
-In February 2019, The Washington Post reported: “USDA inspectors documented 60 percent fewer violations at animal facilities in 2018 from the previous year. … The drop in citations is one illustration of a shift—or what critics call a gutting—in USDA’s oversight of animal industries.”
+In February 2019, The Washington Post reported: “USDA inspectors documented 60 percent fewer violations at animal facilities in 2018 from the previous year.

 Myth: State legislatures leave the oversight of animal experiments to the federal government.

 Fact: In recent years, several states have passed laws that prohibit certain types of experiments or increase oversight of facilities that use animals.
 In 2022, Virginia signed into law five bills that regulate the use and sale of dogs “for experimental purposes.”
-The bills were prompted by the repeated, troubling negligence of a Virginia research facility that also bred and sold dogs for use in experiments (Wayne State was one of its customers).
-Also in 2022, California enacted a law that prohibits the use of dogs in the testing of chemicals, toxic substances, and food additives.
+Also in 2022, California passed a law that would prohibit the use of dogs in the testing of chemicals, toxic substances, and food additives.
 In 2018, Virginia outlawed the use of state funds for carrying out painful experiments on dogs.
-In 2023, legislation was introduced in Pennsylvania that would prohibit the use of public funds for painful experiments on dogs.
+In 2023, legislation was introduced in Pennsylvania that would prohibit the use of public funds for painful experiments on dogs.”

 Myth: The National Institutes of Health (NIH) awards grants only for important research.